mnit-rtmc/iris/docs/fonts.md

 | ↓             | 125        | }     | `_07_full`
 | ↘             | 125        | }     | `14_ledstar`
 | `wide space`  | 126        | ~     | `_07_full`

+## Send and Query Fonts

+The status tab of the DMS properties dialog contains two settings buttons.
+Pressing `Send Settings` will cause all necessary fonts to be sent to the sign.
+`Query Settings` will read all fonts currently on the sign, and store them in the `/var/lib/iris/fonts/{sign_name}` directory.

 [DMS]: dms.html